 Not Today

-Fast-forward to today, I realized that AI coding really produces subpar work while simultaneously sucking the joy out of coding.
-The counterargument would be the classic AI is not going to take my job, someone using AI is.
-That may well be the case in a few years, but the fact is we’re simply not there yet and based on how LLMs work we may never be there.
+Fast-forward to today, I realized that AI coding really produces decent work in certain scenarios, and sometimes it doesn’t.
+It may well be the case in a few years that we just have teams of AI agents developing software autonomously, but the fact is we’re simply not there yet and based on how LLMs work — predicting the next token over a frozen training set, with no semantic understanding of your actual codebase — we may never get there.

 It’s very reminiscent of the scene where Ed Harris’ character says: